Dimitry Bertaud: 2019–20 season

 Montpellier stood 8th when the league was suspended due to the COVID-19 pandemic, once more narrowly missing out on UEFA competitions.
 Bertaud had also played a couple of games with the reserves, who stood 14th in Group C when the league was suspended, and were once again relegated.

 2020–21 season

 Bertaud remained second in line after Rulli returned to Sociedad, as coach Der Zakarian brought in Swiss international Jonas Omlin.
 Nevertheless, he got to play some games in the Ligue 1.
 He was briefly sidelined with an injured shoulder, before playing for all of Montpellier's Coupe de France campaign, which ended in the semi-finals after a 2–2 draw against PSG; Montpellier lost 6–5 in the penalty shoot-out.
 At the end of the season Montpellier finished 8th once again.

+Forge

+On 1 February 2026, Bertaud signed for Canadian Premier League club Forge FC on a multi-year contract.
+He made his debut for Forge in a Concacaf Champions Cup match against Tigres, and earned much praise for making seven saves and helping the underdogs keep a 0–0 draw.